Cotton in a Global Economy: Mississippi (1800-1860)

 William Faulkner, Mississippi’s most famous novelist, once said, “To understand the world, you have to understand a place like Mississippi.”

-To the world, Mississippi was the epicenter of the cotton production phenomenon during the first half of the 19th century.
+To the world, Mississippi was the epicenter of the cotton production phenomenon during the first half of the nineteenth century.
 The state was swept along by the global economic force created by its cotton production, the demand by cotton textile manufacturing in Europe, and New York’s financial and commercial dealings.
 Mississippi did not exist in a vacuum.
 So, in a sense, Faulkner’s words could be reversed: “To understand Mississippi, you have to understand the world.”

 Mississippi’s social and economic histories in early statehood were driven by cotton and slave labor, and the two became intertwined in America.
 Cotton was a labor-intensive business, and the large number of workers required to grow and harvest cotton came from slave labor until the end of the American Civil War.
 Cotton was dependent on slavery and slavery was, to a large extent, dependent on cotton.
 After emancipation, African Americans were still identified with cotton production.